VirtoCommerce/vc-platform/docs/developer-guide/working-with-platform-manager/basic-functions/storage-of-files.md

 Asset provider connection string should be set in **connectionStrings.config** configuration file.

-There are different properties in the storage provider connection string depending on itвЂ™s type.
+There are different properties in the storage provider connection string depending on its type.

-### Local storage providerвЂ™s properties
+### Local storage providers properties

 * **provider**=LocalStorage - constant that sets the storage to File system;
 * **rootPath**=~/App_Data/Assets - the local physical path for storing assets;